Strilanc/Strilanc.github.io/_posts/2017-08-25-shor-algorithm.md

 Modular addition isn't the only way to prepare periodic states.
 I mean, if it was, the ability to figure out the modulus by sampling the frequency space of the state would be an esoteric but ultimately pointless bit of trivia.
-Whoever put together the circuit obviously know the modulus; they could have just *told it to you*.
+Whoever put together the circuit obviously knew the modulus; they could have just *told it to you* instead of wasting time making you sample frequencies.
-In order to do something interesting, we have to be able to make a periodic-state-producing circuit from start to finish *and still not know what period its state will have.
+In order to do something interesting, we have to be able to make a periodic-state-producing circuit from start to finish *and still not know what period its state will have*.

 It turns out that this is not very hard to do.
-Any periodic function $f$ will do.
+We can use any periodic function $f$ to produce a periodic state, and there are function where figuring out the period is hard even if you know $f$.
 As long as $f(x) = f(x + p)$ and we can make a circuit that computes $f$, we can produce a periodic state that we can then sample in order to figure out $p$.
-The key point here is that *knowing $f$ doesn't mean you know $p$.
+The key point here is that *knowing $f$ doesn't mean you know $p$*.

 For example, suppose we use $f(x) = 2^x \pmod{23}$.
 What's the period of this function?
-In other words, if you start at 1 and being multiplying by 2 again and again, how long will it be until you reach another number that's 1 more than a multiple of 23?
+In other words, if you start at 1 and begin multiplying by 2 again and again, how long will it be until you reach another number that's 1 more than a multiple of 23?

-Let's see...
-1, 2, 4, 8, 16, 32→9, 18, 36→13, 26→3, 6, 12, 24→1; there it is!
+Let's try: 1, 2, 4, 8, 16, 32→9, 18, 36→13, 26→3, 6, 12, 24→1; there it is!
 It took us...
 11 doublings to get back to 1.
 So the period of $2^x \pmod{23}$ is 11.

-You know what, let's try this in Quirk.
+Now let's try a different approach to the problem: preparing a periodic state and looking at its frequency spectrum.
-Create a uniform superposition for $x$, initialize the ancilla register to 1, multiply it by $2^x \pmod{23}$, and...
+Open Quirk, create a uniform superposition for $x$, initialize the ancilla register to 1, multiply it by $2^x \pmod{23}$, and...

 <img style="max-width:100%; border:1px solid gray; padding: 5px;" src="/assets/{{ loc }}/quirk-prepare-period-11-mul.png"/>